ksuaning-au/mqtt_cert_auth/README.md

 # MQTT Mutual Authentication Examples
+Some hopefully helpful information on how to generate keys, configure Mosquitto and configure clients with mutual certificate authentication.

+Includes a Python and Arduino example of MQTT clients with mutual certificate authentication enabled.

 ## Generating Certificates
 We are going to self sign our certificates (we are the certificate authority).